Berkeley-CS61B/website-sp24/projects/proj2b/index.md

 ├── tests
 ```

-{% include alert.html type="info" content="
+{: .info}
-The k != 0 portion of this project uses the `NGramMap` class from project 2a, which is why we have provided placeholder implementations for `NGramMap` and `TimeSeries`.
+>The k != 0 portion of this project uses the `NGramMap` class from project 2a, which is why we have provided placeholder implementations for `NGramMap` and `TimeSeries`.
 The placeholder implementations are sufficient to complete project 2b.
+>

-If you want to copy in your own `NGramMap` and `TimeSeries` from project 2a, you can.
+>If you want to copy in your own `NGramMap` and `TimeSeries` from project 2a, you can.
 However, we suggest only doing so after you get a full score on project 2b, just in case your implementation has any subtle bugs in it.
-" %}

-{% include alert.html type="warning" content="
+{: .warning}
 If you are getting errors in `NGramMap`, make sure you did step 2 (updating `library-fa23`).
-" %}

 ## Getting Started

-{% include alert.html type="warning" content="
+{: .warning}
 **IMPORTANT NOTE:** You should *really* complete **Project 2B: [Checkpoint](https://www.gradescope.com/courses/572446/assignments/3489941)** first before starting coding, or even designing your project.
 We think this would be helpful.
-" %}

 The course staff has created a couple of introductory videos to the project and the starter code
 available [here](https://www.youtube.com/playlist?list=PLNpmrGKEeMf727KwSrG8Ez1o3odK--o9i).